 Step 1: Add Paint (Catalyst + Pigment) to Mixing Bag

 Begin by placing a generous amount of acrylic paint into the heavy-duty zip bag.
-There’s no hard and fast recipe, so let’s say begin with “one part” paint (to scale up or down, just consider “part” a smaller or larger unit of measurement, i.e. teaspoon, tablespoon, cup, pint)
+There’s no hard and fast recipe, but in this tutorial Ill be working with ratios, so use “one part” paint.
+To scale up or down, just consider one “part” a smaller or larger unit of measurement, i.e. teaspoon, tablespoon, cup, pint.

 I add paint for two reasons: 1. added pigment makes it easier to visually gauge when the mold material is mixed and ready to pour, and makes it easier to get a sense of the thickness of the silicone in a particular area of the mold.
 2. Normally, silicone is catalyzed to cure via exposure to moisture in the air.
 The addition of craft paint integrates moisture directly into the mix, which means your silicone mold will cure as quickly as one hour, instead of the 24 hours normally needed for pure silicone.

 Add 8 parts 100% silicone caulk to mixing bag.
 Roll back the zipper-portion of the bag to help keep the seal clean.

 Working outside or in a very well-ventilated area, and with a helper holding the bag (or using a sturdy prop and clip to hold it upright) add 2 parts turpentine to your mixture in the bag.
 For a more pourable silicone mold material, add an additional part turpentine, and test consistency after mixing (more turpentine can be added).